divya-sree-s/Tech-Writing-Portfolio/README.md

 # Technical Content Marketing
 ## About Me:
-Hello, my name is Divyasree, and I work as a product marketing specialist.
+Hey!
+My name is Divyasree, and I work as a product marketing specialist.
 I started my career as a Java Developer and worked for leading enterprises like VMware and Cognizant.
-A passion for writing and product paved the way to author several technical content collaterals at VMware.
-Currently, I work and mentor a team of two as a product marketing specialist at Zoho in August 2019.
+A passion for writing paved the way to author several technical content collaterals at VMware.
+Currently, I work as a product marketing specialist at Zoho and mentor a team of two.

 I love solving challenges at the intersection of product and customer success.
 My primary focus involves translating complex technical information into easy-to-understand ideas.